No one can stop us from rewriting history to free it from distortions: Shah | Law-Order

 - India

-Home Minister Amit Shah on Thursday said no one can stop rewriting of history to free it from ''distortions'' as he urged academicians to research and write about 30 great Indian empires and 300 warriors who showed exemplary valour to fight for the motherland.
+Home Minister Amit Shah has said no one can stop rewriting of history to free it from ''distortions'' as he urged academicians to research and write about 30 great Indian empires and 300 warriors who showed exemplary valour to fight for the motherland.

 The home minister asked Assam Chief Minister Himanta Biswa Sarma to translate literary work on the life and times of Lachit Barphukan into 10 Indian languages, including Hindi, so that children can take inspiration from him.